kayamu/CST8918_FinalProject/FinalProject/README.txt

 • ALB Security Group allows inbound HTTP (port 80) from any IPv4 source and unrestricted outbound.
 • Instance Security Group permits inbound HTTP only from the ALB’s security group and unrestricted outbound.

+DATABASE TIER

+• Amazon RDS (MySQL) instance is provisioned in private subnets for secure, persistent data storage.
+• Database security group only allows inbound MySQL traffic from EC2 instances in the application security group.

+STORAGE

+• An S3 bucket is created for storing application data and logs.
+The bucket name is output after deployment.

+MONITORING & LOGGING

+• CloudWatch Log Group is provisioned for EC2/application logs.
+• A CloudWatch alarm is set up to monitor high CPU utilization in the Auto Scaling Group.

+MODULAR DESIGN

+This project uses a modular Terraform structure.
+Each major AWS component (VPC, Security, ALB, ASG, RDS, S3, Monitoring) is defined in its own module under the `modules/` directory.
+This approach improves code reusability, clarity, and maintainability.
+You can customize or reuse individual modules for other projects easily.

+MODULAR STRUCTURE DETAILS

+The infrastructure is split into the following modules under the `modules/` directory:

+- **vpc/**: Creates the VPC and both public/private subnets.
+- **security/**: Defines all security groups (ALB, EC2, RDS).
+- **alb/**: Provisions the Application Load Balancer, target group, and listener.
+- **asg/**: Sets up the Auto Scaling Group and Launch Template for EC2 instances.
+- **rds/**: Deploys an Amazon RDS (MySQL) instance in private subnets.
+- **s3/**: Creates an S3 bucket for application data and logs.
+- **monitoring/**: Configures CloudWatch log group and a CPU utilization alarm for the ASG.

+Each module is self-contained and exposes outputs to be consumed by other modules or the root configuration.
+This makes the infrastructure reusable and easy to maintain.

 CONFIGURATION AND USAGE

 Variables File (variables.tf)